mivp-agent/moos-ivp-agent/README.md

 # moos-ivp-agent

-Model agnostic ML framework for MOOS-IvP.
+Model agnostic ML tooling for MOOS-IvP.
 See very simple implementation below based on the [ManagerExample](./examples/ManagerExample)

 ```
 VEHICLES = ['alder', ]